 When you hear “slip and fall,” you may not immediately think of a serious injury.
-However, slip and fall accidents are extremely common and are responsible for the most missed days of work and worker’s compensation claims.
+However, slip & fall accidents are extremely common and are responsible for the most missed days of work and worker’s compensation claims.
 Additionally, slip and falls are the top occupational injury for workers over 55 years old and present heightened risks to elderly individuals.
 One in three elderly individuals over the age of 65 falls every year, and half of those will fall several times.

-Causes of Slip and Fall Injury Accidents
+Causes of Slips, Trips and Fall Accidents

 Common causes of slip and fall injuries that result in premises liability lawsuits include: